Delphy-Org/Kruger60A/README.md

-# Blogs
+# Kruger60A
-Blogs for Delphy
+Kruger60A: All the published blogs in Delphy are available in markdown under MIT license.